Published on April 10th, 2009 | by Jamie Ervin1

 Today we made sugar cookies for Easter.
 We used naturally derived food colors (yellow from turmeric and orange from annatto), India Tree Nature’s colors decorating sugars and Lets Do Sprinkelz chocolate toppings.

-This recipe (oh, so tasty) is gluten free, dairy free and vegan from Karen over at Only Sometimes Clever (we use an egg replacer like Ener-G or flax gel and Earth Balance shortening).
+This recipe (oh, so tasty) is gluten free, dairy free and vegan from Karen over at Only Sometimes Clever (we use an egg replacer like Ener-G or a flax egg and Earth Balance Buttery Spread).
 I especially enjoy the combination of whole grain flours (even better if you grind them fresh!).

 I half the recipe because it is GIANT… so be warned to only make the full recipe if you are giving a lot away!
 If you have a corn allergy or just want to avoid traditional powder sugar, you can make your own by placing evaporated cane sugar (we like Wholesome Sweetners- it’s fair trade, organic and vegan) into the food processor or blender, add a bit of starch (we use tapioca) and process until you have a fine powder.